Blog

 While interpretations of the 4/7/25 FCC Order vary regarding what provisions remain effective on 4/11/25 and what provisions were delayed to 2026, the following “reasonable means” provisions seemingly have been pushed to next year (a reminder, this is a marketing blog and not intended nor should be interpreted as legal advice):

-The one-time non-promotional consent confirmation TEXT appears to be unaffected (effective: 4/4/24).
+The one-time non-promotional consent confirmation text appears to be unaffected, which was effective April 24, 2024.
+This confirmation text:

 Treatment of no response to this confirmation text is the same as opting out of all further phone and text communications.